Pixel 3a

-The Pixel 3a and Pixel 3a XL are a pair of Android smartphones designed, developed, and marketed by Google as part of the Google Pixel product line.
+The Pixel 3a and Pixel 3a XL are a pair of Android-based smartphones designed, developed, and marketed by Google as part of its Google Pixel product line.
 They collectively serve as mid-range variants of the Pixel 3 and Pixel 3 XL.
 They were officially announced on May 7, 2019 at Google I/O, seven months after the announcement of the original Pixel 3 lineup, and were released on the same day.
 On August 3, 2020, it was succeeded by the Pixel 4a.

 Specifications

 Design

 The Pixel 3a and Pixel 3a XL come in three colors: 'Just Black' (all black), 'Clearly White' (white with an orange power button), and 'Purple-ish' (lavender, with a neon yellow power button).
 Both the Pixel 3a and the Pixel 3a XL resemble the smaller Pixel 3, following criticism of the Pixel 3 XL's notch.
 They look similar to their more expensive counterparts, but both have a polycarbonate unibody construction and Asahi Dragontrail glass, rather than Corning Gorilla Glass which is used on most other smartphones.